 2. Cold Packs & Water contact & Post-operative care instructions at home after the Clitoral Hood Reduction

-- At home, within 1-2 days after the Clitoral Hood Reduction, you may experience some pain.
-You should take a rest to monitor and reduce pain and inflammation around the surgical wound.
+- At home, within 1-2 days after the Clitoral Hood Reduction, you can move around.
+You may experience some pain, you should take a rest to monitor and reduce pain and inflammation around the surgical wound.
 You must take an acetaminophen, an anti-inflammatory, and an antibiotic, as prescribed by Dr. Vitasna, especially an antibiotic which should be wholly completed.

 - Within the first 1-2 days after the Clitoral Hood Reduction, applying a cold pack (s) to the general surgical site to decrease swelling is possible.
 A cold pack with ice in a plastic bag is not recommended because the moisture and steam from the plastic bag may potentially cause inflammation and infection.

 - .Within 1-2 days after the Clitoral Hood Reduction, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption.
 You should not take a shower which may potentially cause infection–perhaps rub the body dry.
 After rub the body dry, you should use a warm dryer for 10-15 minutes around the surgical wound to keep the area dry.

 - After 1-2 days of the Clitoral Hood Reduction, you are allowed to take a shower, you should clean the surgical wound and the perineum area with soap daily when you are taking a shower in the morning and before bedtime.
 After you took a shower, you should use a warm dryer for 10-15 minutes around the surgical wound to keep the area dry for at least one more week.